Gbertaz/NonBlockingDallas/README.md

 ## Manual installation

-Clone the project in your Arduino libraries folder and include the library usind the following line:
+Clone the project in your Arduino libraries folder and include the library using the following line:

 ```
 #include <NonBlockingDallas.h>